 Thresh creates a prison of spectral walls slowing champions for just over a second and dealing magic damage.
 Walls break after one collision, and after one is broken, the rest deal half damage and slow for half the duration.
 An enemy cannot be affected by multiple walls simultaneously.

 If you are close to an enemy you can combo your Box with Flay to knock an enemy straight into a wall so they will take a lot of damage and be slowed a lot.
 Then you can easily land your Death Sentence and chain your crowd control.

 Thresh greatly benefits from tank items as well as items that give him a bit of ability haste so his abilities will be up and available more often.
-Dead Man's Plate is a great first item for Thresh.
-It gives him the tank stats he needs and the passive gives him movement speed which helps him get into range to use his abilities.
-Warmog's Armor is another great item for Thresh.
+Warmog's Armor is a great item for Thresh.
 It's a huge tank item that gives him a lot of health and health regeneration, so if you get low on health, you can go out of combat and heal back up before looking to go in for another fight.
 Zeke's Convergence is another great item for Thresh.
 This item will slow nearby enemies when you use his ultimate and gives the rest of the team extra damage towards that champion.

 For runes we have:

 Glacial Augment is a great Keystone for Thresh.
 When walking towards enemy champions, he can use Flay to slow enemies and reduce their damage making it easier to hit Thresh's other abilities.

 Thresh has multiple abilities that allow him to immobilize enemies.
 With Courage of the Colossus, Thresh will gain a shield making him even more difficult to kill as a tank.